 IRS Payment Plans

-- Offer in Compromise: With an OIC, you agree to pay a certain amount and the IRS agrees to accept that amount in full satisfaction of your tax debt.
+- Offer in Compromise: With an offer in compromise, you agree to pay a certain amount and the IRS agrees to accept that amount in full satisfaction of your tax debt.
 The IRS is very selective about agreeing to OICs — if the IRS believes you can pay the full amount through an installment agreement or other means, the IRS won’t accept an OIC.
 If the OIC is accepted, you must also agree to pay all taxes in full for the next five years.
 If you don’t, you have breached the OIC.

-How Much Taxes Do I Owe?
+How Much Tax Do I Owe?

 - Interest on unpaid taxes: Interest accrues at the federal short-term rate plus 3 percent and is compounded daily.
 Interest on unpaid taxes compounds daily, so the sooner you make your IRS payment, the less you must pay.

-- Failure-to-file penalty: If you don’t file your tax return on time, the IRS imposes a failure-to-file penalty equal to 5 percent of the taxes you owe each month, or part of month, until you file, up to a maximum penalty of 25 percent.
-If you’re more than 60 days late in filing your return, your penalty will be $205 or 100 percent of the amount of tax you owe, whichever is lower.
+- Failure-to-file penalty: If you don’t file your tax return on time, the IRS imposes a failure-to-file penalty equal to 5 percent of the taxes you owe each month, or part of the month, until you file, up to a maximum penalty of 25 percent.
+If you’re more than 60 days late in filing your return, your penalty will be $210 or 100 percent of the amount of tax you owe, whichever is lower.

-- Failure-to-pay penalty: The IRS also adds a failure-to-pay penalty equal to 0.50 percent of the tax you owe for each month, or part of month, the payment is late, up to a maximum of 25 percent.
+- Failure-to-pay penalty: The IRS also adds a failure-to-pay penalty equal to 0.50 percent of the tax you owe for each month, or part of the month, the payment is late, up to a maximum of 25 percent.
 The 0.50 percent per month doubles to 1 percent per month if the IRS issues a notice of its intent to levy your property and the tax remains unpaid for more than 10 days thereafter.

 Learn More: These Are the Penalties for Filing Taxes Late